Morpheuslabs-io/waves-escrow-dapp-sample/README.md

     tx1 = tx1.withProof(1, sellerSig);
 ```

-You could also use escrow account to sign transaction for seller's tranaction also with small change in code.
+You could also use escrow account to sign transaction for seller's transaction also with small change in code.

 ```java
 // create escrow account from seed